polca/premise/docs/consequential.rst

   the defaults, this shorter slope covers the last quarter of the interval and emphasizes developments near its end.
 * ``4`` -- annual measurement.
 It splits the interval into individual years and gives short-, medium-, and long-term developments equal importance.
+It requires ``lead time=False`` because all suppliers must share one interval.
+* ``5`` -- legacy production-volume weighting.
+It selects suppliers according to the direction of their production trend and weights the selected suppliers by their production volume at the start of the interval.
+It is retained for reproducing legacy consequential configurations; methods 0 to 4 are preferred for new IAM trend analyses.

 Methods 2 to 4 are intended for non-linear production trajectories, which are more likely over long intervals.
 The choice of interval can have a larger